Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 • Legal penalties in states that require continuous coverage for registered vehicles

-Understanding why continuous car insurance matters is key before you make any coverage decision.
-Even a lapse as short as 30 days can follow you for years.
+Understanding the consequences of a car insurance lapse is key before you make any coverage decision.
+Even a lapse as short as 30 days can follow you for years, with longer gaps of 30+ days triggering rate hikes of 25–50% or more in high-cost states.

 Pincher's Pro Tip